PaladinTyrion/Indegame_HyperPitch/README.md

 1. var other.barrel is not to be fixed. barrel means a barrel. other means the obj by collision.
 2. passby maintitle, animation cannot be back to maintitle.
-3. if pitch hurts, cheer die.
+3. if pitch hurts, cheer die.(src_pain:line 76)

 ====================
 Development notes:

-2016.1.19 now entering game/ movements /shooting for 2weapons is okay 2016.1.24 spawner is fixed.
+2016.1.19 now entering game/ movements /shooting for 2weapons is okay.

+2016.1.24 spawner is fixed.
 Pitch can win the first scense.